zfregin/portfolio/README.md

 * Created a [datetime script](/Projects/Python/DateTime-Drill)
 * Built a [file transfer GUI](/Projects/Python/File-Transfer-GUI) application
 * Built a [file transfer database](/Projects/Python/File-Transfer-DB) program using Python and SQLite

+***
+In addition to these, I have a hodgepodge of practice exercises and working projects in [sanguine singularity](https://github.com/zfregin/sanguine-singularity)